ehamberg/gtdguide/src/lyagtd.markdown

 would.
 That's where the @@projects@@ list comes in.

 GTD's definition of a project is very broad.
-It defines any objective that requires more than one action as a project.
+It defines any objective that requires more than one action to complete as a project.
 These projects should go on your @@projects@@ list.
 This list is simply a list of project titles and---if you like---descriptions and intended outcomes of the projects.
 When reviewing the @@projects@@ list, you will make sure that there is always at least one action on your @@next actions@@ list for each project, thus making sure that your projects aren't forgotten.

 # Contexts